 About Me

-My current research interest combines methodologies from natural language processing (NLP) and sociolinguistics.
-I am largely interested in the intersection between language, identity, and societal dynamics.
-My research has involved examining Diasporic realizations of Blackness, empowering student speakers of stigmatized linguistic varieties, and looking into the impact of subtle linguistic cues on generative AI models interpreations of blame and responsibility, focusing on headlines about police homicides.
+I am deeply interested in the intersection of language, identity, and societal dynamics.
+My research has examined diasporic realizations of Blackness, empowered student speakers of stigmatized linguistic varieties, and explored how subtle linguistic cues influence generative AI models’ interpretations of blame and responsibility, particularly in headlines about police homicides.

 Outside of the Linguistics Department, I am a member of Dr. Anne Charity Hudley’s BAD Lab, and have served as a graduate student assistant to her joint-project with Dr. Hannah Franz.
 I am also a member of Stanford’s NLP group.